Claire, an ex-pat Montanan, ardent Progressive and former jeweler, covers NYC-based film festivals for Bright Lights Film Journal.

 There are some semi-precious gems that are sold by the truckload.
-Consumers should watch out for gemstones that are so plentiful they are mined by a backhoe.
+Consumers should watch out for small gemstones that are so plentiful they are mined by a backhoe.
 A huge percentage of the value of many quartz-based gemstones is in the cost of labor, cutting, shipping, and taxes.
-Pale amethyst, citrine, smoky quartz, treated blue Topaz, etc. have very little to no cash value.
+Tiny chunks of pale amethyst, citrine, smoky quartz, treated blue topaz, etc. have very little to no cash value.

 If, on the other hand, you have a color gemstone for sale, unless you have a fully certified, undamaged, significant gem, your best bet to get anything close to what you paid for it is to find someone you know who might purchase it from you directly.

 If you don’t believe me, ask a jeweler what THEY’LL PAY for a gem you pull out of your pocket.
 Don’t let the retailer tell you “what it’s worth” for some other jeweler.
 Ask politely for them to make an offer.

 "Did I Get a Good Deal?"